Saffron trade: Producers

 A protective geographical status, via the European Union, exists for growing, in the regions of, La Mancha, Spain, L'Aquila, Abruzzo, Italy, and around abouts Kozani, Western Macedonia, Greece.
-Kashmir, India has the All J&K Saffron Growers & Dealers Association which is run in order to promote fair trade and the rights of saffron farmers, and to promote trade of the spice.
+Kashmir has the All J&K Saffron Growers & Dealers Association which is run in order to promote fair trade and the rights of saffron farmers, and to promote trade of the spice.

 Price

 Factors determining costs

 The high cost of saffron is due to the difficulty of manually extracting large numbers of minute stigmas, which are the only part of the crocus with the desired aroma and flavour.
 A large quantity of flowers need to be processed in order to yield marketable amounts of saffron.
 Obtaining 1 lb of dry saffron requires the harvesting of some 50,000 flowers, the equivalent of an association football pitch's area of cultivation, or roughly 7140 m2.
 By another estimate some 75,000 flowers are needed to produce one pound of dry saffron.
 This too depends on the typical stigma size of each saffron cultivar.
 Another complication arises in the flowers' simultaneous and transient blooming.
 Since so many crocus flowers are needed to yield even derisory quantities of dry saffron, the harvest can be a frenetic affair entailing about forty hours of intense labour.
 In Kashmir, the thousands of growers must work continuously in relays over the span of one or two weeks throughout both day and night.

 Once extracted, the stigmas must be dried quickly, lest decomposition or mould ruin the batch's marketability.
 The traditional method of drying involves spreading the fresh stigmas over screens of fine mesh, which are then baked over hot coals or wood or in oven-heated rooms where temperatures reach 30–35 °C for 10–12 hours.
 Afterwards the dried spice is preferably sealed in airtight glass containers.